-- If you don't want to climb it or go for a hike, there's not much else to do except look at it.
+If you don't want to camp near it, climb it, or go for a hike, there's not much else to do except look at it.

 Native Americans say Mount Shasta is the Great Spirit's wigwam, and that he made the mountain first of all.

 The old-growth incense cedar forests that once covered Mount Shasta disappeared for the most mundane of causes.
 The wood was so popular that as recently as the 1970s, half the wooden pencils in the world were made from it.

 People started climbing Mount Shasta in 1854.
 In the late 1860s, gentlemen climbers wore coats, and the women climbed in full skirts.
 Today, the climbers dress differently, and they usually hire a local guide to assist them, but the fascination for reaching the summit remains.